 Failing To Keep Area Free of Hazards and Safe

-An elderly care facility must keep the premises reasonably free of hazards and safe for both the residents and visitors.
-If the staff are aware of broken machinery, debris on the floor, or something else that puts others in jeopardy but then they fail to attend to that hazard and someone is hurt as a result, they can be found guilty of negligence.
-The same thing goes for managers and supervisors who know about a hazard but don’t fix it within a reasonable timeframe or to the fullest extent.
+An elder care facility must keep the premises reasonably safe and free of hazards for both the residents and visitors.
+If the staff are aware of broken machinery, debris on the floor, or something else that puts others in jeopardy, fails to correct it, and someone is hurt as a result, they can be found liable for “negligence.”

-A doctor who takes care of a senior resident may commit negligence if they provide a standard of care that is much lower compared to what the average doctor does within the medical community.
-An incident of poor medical care may turn into a serious medical malpractice lawsuit if the resident and/or their family suspects something is awry.
-Examples of ways that a doctor may fail to properly care for a senior patient include:
+The Nurses and Care Staff responsible for caring for residents may commit negligence if they fail to provide care which meets with standards of care.
+An incident of poor medical care may turn into a serious medical malpractice lawsuit.
+Examples of ways that a facility may fail to properly care for a senior patient include: